 - Teams can’t maintain the health of the schema markup, something that’s especially important given how quickly the markup evolves (and how complex it becomes.)

 So, at seoClarity, we’ve decided to help and created a solution that helps you create schema markup without having to talk to the dev team.

 In fact, our solution makes the whole process easier and far less scary to do on your own.

 Let’s have a look at it, then!

-Using Schema Markup Generator to Implement Semantic Markup
+Schema Markup Generator to Build Semantic Markup

 The search engine’s structured markup generator helps create schema snippets for a variety of data types:

 - Local Businesses

 That said, it does not cover all different schema types available.

 The tool uses a simple “highlighter” method in which you select an item on the page to mark up, and verify whether Google got the correct information to include in the code.